matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 ## Introduction

-Quake, released in 1996 broke new ground in game engine realism.
-For the first time, fully texture mapped 3D scenes were rendered in real-time in a commercial game,  with pre-computed lightmaps adding an extra layer of atmosphere.
+The 1996 release of Quake broke new ground in game engine realism.
+For the first time in a commericial game, fully texture mapped 3D scenes were rendered in real-time,  with pre-computed lightmaps adding an extra layer of atmosphere.

-Still, the requirement that the game run in real time on the meagre hardware of 25 years ago, places massive constraints on graphical realism.
-In this post I want to explore how good the game can be made to look, with modern hardware, and offline rendering.
+Still, the requirement that the game run in real time on the meagre hardware of twenty-five years ago, placed massive constraints on graphical realism.
+In this post I want to explore how the game can be made to look better, with modern hardware and offline rendering.

-I'm going to talk about how I wrote a script for converting Quake demo files into Blender scenes.
+I am going to talk about how I wrote a script for converting Quake demo files into Blender scenes.
 [Blender](https://www.blender.org/) is a free and open source 3D modelling and rendering application.
 Its renderer, Cycles, is a path-tracer capable of producing photo-realistic imagery, supporting features